ReDI-School/ux_ui_bootcamp/volunteers/teaching_assistant.md

 **In the Session:**

+1. Join the Zoom class link
-1. Open Zoom call as a host (with host key pinned in Slack channel)
+2. Claim the host(with host key pinned in Slack channel)
+3. Make the Session Owner co-host (this is a safety measure)
-2. Start the recording (it saved then automatically on the Cloud)
+4. Start the recording (it saved then automatically on the Cloud)
-3. Moderation support: Keep an eye on live questions & make sure each student is given time to ask a question
+5. Moderation support: Keep an eye on live questions & make sure each student is given time to ask a question
-4. Breakouts: support group work/exercises
+6. Breakouts: support group work/exercises
-5. Tracks Attendance (> Camera on policy!)
+7. Tracks Attendance (> Camera on policy!)

 **After the Session:**